Riya-Aggarwal1412/LeetCode-Solutions/README.md

 Question4: Given a sorted array of distinct integers and a target value, return the index if the target is found.
 If not, return the index where it would be if it were inserted in order.<br>
 You must write an algorithm with O(log n) runtime complexity.

+Question 5: You are given a large integer represented as an integer array digits, where each digits[i] is the ith digit of the integer.
+The digits are ordered from most significant to least significant in left-to-right order.
+The large integer does not contain any leading 0's.<br>
+Increment the large integer by one and return the resulting array of digits.